4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ### Actualización del modelo de datos

 Any modifications applied at the level of the database structure invalidate the current ORDA model layer.
-These modifications include:
+Estas modificaciones incluyen:

 *   adding or removing a table, a field, or a relation
 *   renaming of a table, a field, or a relation